Skip to main content

 When implementing female hormone protocols, a thorough assessment of thyroid function is essential.
 Symptoms of hormonal imbalance, such as fatigue, weight changes, and mood disturbances, often overlap with those of thyroid dysfunction.

 A clinician will typically monitor TSH, free T4, and free T3 levels before and during hormone optimization.
-If is part of the protocol, an adjustment in thyroid medication dosage may be necessary for individuals with pre-existing hypothyroidism, due to the increase in TBG.
+If oral estrogen is part of the protocol, an adjustment in thyroid medication dosage may be necessary for individuals with pre-existing hypothyroidism, due to the increase in TBG.
 Transdermal estrogen, which bypasses the liver’s first-pass effect, generally has less impact on TBG and thus on thyroid medication requirements.

 The objective is to achieve a balanced endocrine environment where both reproductive and thyroid systems operate optimally, supporting overall well-being and symptom resolution.